frdmn/dotfiles/README.md

 └── Secret stuff that you rather don't track in the git repo

 ./hostnames
-└── This folder could contain hostname specific (per host) dotfiles which get
+└── This folder could contain hostname specific (per host) configurations
-    sourced by your Bash/ZSH shell only if there is a file that matches our current full (`$HOSTNAME`) hostname.
+    which gets processed during the execution of `dotfiles` if there is a folder that matches the current full (`hostname -f`) hostname.
+./hostnames/example.hostna.me/borkfiles
+└── If this folder contains brokfiles (files ending in ".bork"), they are
+    getting executed during the `dotfiles` process.
+./hostnames/example.hostna.me/configs
+└── This folder could contain custom dotfile configurations that you only
+    need on one specific host.
+A custom `.vimrc`?
+Just drop a file called `vimrc` in here and you are good to go.
+(If there is already a global one from ./configs with the same name, it will overwrite the global one) ./hostnames/example.hostna.me/includes
+└── Dotfiles which get sourced by your Bash/ZSH shell on each login

 ./opt
 └── Specific files which gets symlinked into non-$HOME folders.
 Used by